spencewenski/pebble_grouped_timers/README.md

 back button will commit the timer if the timer has a non-zero field.

 ### How do I get to the Timer Edit window?
-There are two ways:
+There are a couple ways:

-1. Long press the select button when in the Timer Group window.
+- Long press the select button when in the Timer Group window.
-2. Single press the down button when in the Timer Countdown window.
+- Single press the down button when in the Timer Countdown window.

 ### How do I delete a timer?
 1. Get to the edit window using one of the methods described above.